andrewsheelan/kchat/README.md

 # kchat
 WIP

 My very first React on Rails!!!!

+Still working on poping up when someone pings..

 Here's a demo of what this can do so far:
 ----------